elfi-dev/elfi/docs/usage/tutorial.rst

 Rejection sampling can also be performed with using a threshold or total number of simulations.
-Let's define here threshold.
+Let’s define here threshold.
 This means that all draws from the prior for which the generated distance is below the threshold will be accepted as samples.
 Note that the simulator will run as long as it takes to generate the requested number of samples.